 - ½ small avocado, sliced

-- Meanwhile, bring water to a boil in a small saucepan if using eggs.
-Gently place eggs in the water and boil gently for 6 minutes.
+- Boil the eggs.
+Bring water to a boil in a small saucepan.
+Gently place eggs in the water and boil for exactly 6 minutes.
 Drain and place eggs into an ice water bath to stop the cooking.
-Once cooled, carefully peel and cut in half right before placing in the bowls.
+Once cooled to the touch, carefully peel the eggs.

 - Divide farro between two bowls.
+Top each with a small handful of arugula.
 Add sweet potatoes, beets, and brussels sprouts.
-Top each bowl with avocado, one egg, and a drizzle of turmeric tahini sauce.
-Sprinkle with sesame seeds.
+Top each bowl with sliced avocado, one peeled egg, and a drizzle of tahini dressing.